Waddle and Cluck

 No matter how you serve them, these little stuffed peppers make a big impact!
 Now let’s go over some step-by-step instructions so you can make them at home.

 Close up of fresh goats cheese.
-The overall mood should be inviting, cozy, and wholesome, typical of a rustic kitchen. lightbox photo taken with Nikon d750 ar 16:9 --v 6.0
+The overall mood should be inviting, cozy, and wholesome, typical of a rustic kitchen.
+Lightbox photo taken with nikon d750 ar 16:9 --v 6.
+0

 Step-By-Step Guide for Making Easy Stuffed Peppers